 60-minutes with a naturopathic physician

-Dr. Susanne Breen is a board certified naturopathic physician.
+Is a board certified naturopathic physician.
 She completed her medical training at the National University of Natural Medicine (NUNM) after initial medical studies at the Oregon Health Sciences University in conventional medicine.
 Healing, she discovered, required more than medication or even natural remedies.
 Her inspiration came from her advanced studies at NUNM in gastroenterology, including Small Intestinal Bacterial Overgrowth (SIBO), where she learned about the root causes of her personal health challenges.
 She read Breaking the Vicious Cycle, changed her diet, found direction from practitioners and started her path to health.
 She brings her personal experience and training to help others do the same.

 Dr. Breen completed a residency with Dr. Gary Weiner at Pearl Natural Health and continues to see patients at this location.
 Her training and expertise in the areas of IBD/IBS, thyroid health, bio-identical hormones, gynecology, IV therapy, herbal, nutritional and lifestyle changes offers people a holistic, integrative and comprehensive model of care.